Skip to Content Skip to Navigation Show Trail Map Show About the Trail Show Important Trail Details Read Trail Reviews

 What makes this trail unique is the number of old taverns, once watering holes for weary rail passengers and settlement workers, each with its own stories, character and charm!
 Stop off to refuel along the way and enjoy some Perth Hills hospitality while you explore the trail by bike.

 Hit the whole trail, or do a section at a time.
-Do it in a day, or book an overnight stay in the local area and enjoy an evening meal at one of the old Hills taverns!
-Head to https://pedalandpint.com.au for accommodation options nearby.
+Do it in a day, or book a night or two in the local area and enjoy an evening meal at one of the old Hills taverns and breakfast at a charming Hills' cafe!
+Head to https://pedalandpint.com.au for accommodation options and things to do in the area.

 Other Links